Meshbits/khoji/README.md

 # Features

-This code is tested mostly with the VRSCTEST network of [Veruscoin](http://github.com/veruscoin/).
+ - This code is tested mostly with the VRSCTEST network of [Veruscoin](http://github.com/veruscoin/).
-This code already has the bits which filters and sync the VerusID data to the RethinkDB.
+ - VerusID is already supported, and it has it's own table data created in database.

 # TODO